Market timing amid volatility – tricky as ever

 Here’s the thing: It’s hard to correctly time the exit at the top and the re-entry at the bottom of the market.
 Oftentimes, reversals are quick and unpredictable and the market has picked up steam again by the time nervous investors feel confident that everything has settled and it’s an appropriate time to re-enter.

 Such mistiming can have a significant impact on potential portfolio returns.
-As the chart below shows, an investor who missed the 10 best market return days during the period analysed (May 1995 to September 2018) would have given up more than a third of the portfolio return they could have earned if they had been invested for the entire 23+year period.
+As the chart below shows, an investor who missed the past decade’s 10 best market return days would have given up half the portfolio return they could have earned if they had been invested for the entire 10-year period.

 Of course, the reverse is also true.
-Missing even just one of the period’s 10 worst performing days would have helped boost portfolio returns; that portfolio would be worth nearly double ($150,162 instead of $81,676) that of a portfolio that had been ‘invested all days.’
+Missing even just one of the decade’s 10 worst performing days would have helped boost portfolio returns; that portfolio would be worth more than double ($42,930 instead of $20,420) that of a portfolio that had been ‘invested all days.’

 If we extend the number of ‘missed days’ to 20, 30, even 40, the difference is striking:

-- An investor who missed the 40 worst days enjoyed a portfolio value worth over five times more than the value of a portfolio that was ‘invested all days.
+- An investor who missed the 40 worst days enjoyed a portfolio value worth over seven times more than the value of a portfolio that was ‘invested all days.’